davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/helpers.md

 - {Object} error - The error object containing details about the error.
 - {string} error.type - The type of the error.
-- {number} error.value - The error value.
+- {number} error.value - The invalid value.
 - {string} error.message - The error message.

 ### Examples